 The Court has in place fraud investigation, reporting and data collection procedures that meet the needs of the Court and comply with the Commonwealth Fraud Control Guidelines.

-The Court is committed to supporting employees to adhere to the APS Values and comply with the Code of Conduct.
-Employees receive information about the Values and the Code through all staff emails, the Court intranet and induction and other training programs.
+The Court is committed to supporting employees to adhere to the APS Values and to comply with the Code of Conduct.
+Employees receive information about the Values and the Code through all-staff emails, the intranet, induction and other training programs.
 Employees also receive information and guidance about conduct and behaviour expectations from their managers.

-The Court's Human Resource Manager is the Court's representative at the ECONET forum.
-The Ethics Contact Officer's role is to:
+The Human Resources Manager is the Court’s representative at the Ethics Contact Officer Network forum.

 External and internal scrutiny

 The Auditor-General made no reports specific to the Federal Circuit Court during 2012–13.

 On 11 February 2013, the House of Representatives Standing Committee on Social Policy and Legal Affairs tabled its advisory report for the Inquiry into Courts and Tribunals Legislation Amendment (Administration) Bill 2012.
 The Committee recommended the House pass the Bill.
 The Senate Legal and Constitutional Affairs Legislation Committee tabled its report into the Courts and Tribunals Legislation Amendment (Administration) Bill 2012 on 25 February 2013.
 The Committee recommended that the Bill be passed without amendment.
 The Courts and Tribunals Legislation Amendment (Administration) Bill 2012 subsequently received Royal Assent on 12 March 2013.